x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/data-loss-prevention/data-loss-prevention.md

 ## Detecting sensitive form data with Document Fingerprinting
 <a name="dlp_fingerprinting"> </a>

 Exchange lets you use [Document Fingerprinting](https://docs.microsoft.com/exchange/overview-of-document-fingerprinting-in-exchange) to easily create a sensitive information type that's based on a standard form.
-To learn how to protect form data, see [Protect Form Data with Document Fingerprinting](https://technet.microsoft.com/library/110c839b-7693-42f6-aa5d-58ce64f4c357.aspx).

 ## Policy Tips notify users about sensitive content expectations
 <a name="dlp_tips"> </a>